 Internal energy is a measure of the total energy of all the particles in a system.
-This is made up of two energy stores:
+It is made up of two main types of energy stores:

-1. Kinetic energy – A measure of the motion of molecules and particles.
-As gas particles move around more, they have more energy in the kinetic energy store.
+1. Kinetic energy – This relates to the motion of molecules and particles.
+For instance, as gas particles move more rapidly, their kinetic energy increases.

-2. Potential energy – The energy an object has due to its position relative to other objects.
+2. Potential energy – This is the energy an object possesses because of its position or arrangement relative to other objects.

-Materials store internal energy.
-When a substance is heated, its internal energy increases and when a substance cools, its internal energy decreases.
+Materials have internal energy.
+When a substance is heated, its internal energy increases.
+In contrast, when it cools, its internal energy decreases.

 Heating a substance will cause particles to speed up, increasing the kinetic energy of its molecules.
 This is why temperature is a measure of the average kinetic energy of the particles of a substance.